What Is a Fair Rental Rate for Farmland?

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 (Updated Dec 12, 2022)

 One of the most common questions we get at NC FarmLink is “What is a fair rental rate for this farmland?”
 According to the 2017 USDA Ag Census, NC farmers leased 3,533,542 acres from other landowners.
 Written leases are strongly recommended because they provide security to both the landowner and the farmer.
 A written lease makes the terms of the lease clear and defensible in the event of a land transfer or farm sale.

-NC farmland rental rates can vary widely from $35 to $240 per acre for cropland, with most pastureland rent from $15 to $45 per acre.
+NC farmland rental rates can vary widely from $30 to $285 per acre for cropland, with most pastureland rent from $15 to $50 per acre.
 In some situations, landowners may offer a no-cost lease to farmers who agree to keep the land in production.

 Land rent can vary according to: